-It was really hard to breath because it was being blocked by an entire turkey sandwich.
-So tip number one is to be mindful about your calories before and during your hike.
-The second attempt I ate a smaller amount of oatmeal, that had additional protein, about an hour before I actually started hiking.
+It was really hard to breathe because it was being blocked by an entire turkey sandwich.
+So tip number one is to be mindful of your calories before and during your hike.
+On the second attempt, I ate a smaller amount of oatmeal, that had additional protein, about an hour before I started hiking.
 I also made sure to start drinking my electrolyte water (and my coffee) much earlier.

-And in addition to that I brough some caffeine chews from Skratch Labs.
-You really have to eat a handful to feel the effects of the caffeine, so I was really just using them for the smaller sugar boost you feel.
+And in addition to that, I brought some caffeine chews from Skratch Labs.
+You have to eat a handful to feel the effects of the caffeine, so I was just using them for the smaller sugar boost you feel.
 If you’re sensitive to caffeine Haribo gummy bears work amazingly.

 Water on the Peak

 A quick note about water on the Guadalupe Peak Trail.
 There is none.
 Like, at all.
 No water spigots or streams in this section.
 Besides, the streams that you may find in this park are off-limits to humans.

 I know it’s only 8 miles, but you’re going to lose a lot of moisture regardless if it’s hot or cold, so prepare to carry what you’ll need.
 I opted for 4 liters of water, with two water bottles premixed with my electrolytes.
 I finished the hike with about a liter of water, but despite the temps dipping to the mid 30’s, I was drenched.